What is the main source of law authorising this entity form?

 Share buy-back

-• A private limited company may purchase its own shares, but only in accordance with strict statutory conditions and subject to restrictions/prohibition in its articles.
+A private limited company may purchase its own shares, but only in accordance with strict statutory conditions and subject to restriction/prohibition in its articles.

 Other capital reduction

-• Permissible if approved by a special resolution of shareholders (provided not prohibited by articles) which is supported by either court approval or a solvency statement (which is to be provided by the directors).
+Permissible if approved by a special resolution of shareholders (provided it is not prohibited by the Articles) which is supported by either court approval or a solvency statement (which is to be provided by the directors).

 Any requirements with respect to distributions to shareholders?